& Student Right to Know

 The Higher Education Opportunity Act and Student Right-To-Know (SRTK) refers to a federally mandated public disclosure that requires institutions participating in federally funded financial aid programs to make information about the institution available to the public, current and prospective students, current and prospective student loan borrowers, and current employees.
 In compliance with the Student Right-To-Know and Higher Education Act of 1965, as amended, and the Campus Security Act of 1990, Ancilla College makes available its completion/transfer rates and Campus Crime information to all current and prospective students.

 All colleges nationwide are required to participate in these disclosures, and Ancilla is committed to the principle of promoting access to information that will allow consumers to make informed decisions about post-secondary education.
-Additional links on our website provide readily accessible consumer information to help students, parents, employees, and the university community make informed decisions about higher education.

 Student Consumer Information